gkkpch/Volumio-logo/README.md

-# Volumio-logo
+# Plymouth Volumio Logo Theme

-A Plymouth theme that features a blank background with a Volumio logo.
+A theme that features a blank background with a Volumio2 logo.
-Based on Plymouth Ubuntu Logo theme.
+Based on Plymouth Lubuntu Logo theme.